taiebswe/holbertonschool-validation/module2_task0/README.md

 Default readme.md

-## Prerequisites - Project Life-cycle
+## Prerequisites - Project Life-cycle / Lifecycle
 help: Show this
 build: Generate the website from the markdown language
 run: Runs the program